mikesealey/ci_pp2/README.md

 The whole game revolves around clicking on "Tiles" that are essentially just pieces of text.
 Through testing itt became apparent that it was very easy on desktop to accidentally select the text.
 This can be prevented with some simple CSS that I found [here](https://www.w3schools.com/howto/howto_css_disable_text_selection.asp)

+As part of the welcome, I wanted messages to appear in the console, slightly delayed.
+I hadn't realised there were more arguments allowed in the .forEach loop, but [this code](https://travishorn.com/delaying-foreach-iterations-2ebd4b29ad30) makes greate use of the index-parameter to do roughly same as me - loop over the array, logging out each element a specified time after the previous element.

+Initially, I had hoped that each loop in the function would take a second to run, however the setTimeout() does not work like this.
+Instead, thanks to the post linked above, I realised that I needed to multiply the timeout by the index in order to have them log out at the desired, steady pace.

 ## Features

 ## Lighthouse Reports & Validation